rreusser/react-native-fileupload/README.md

 * Support to upload multiple files at a time
 * Support to files and fields

+**Note on rreusser fork:** This fork adds the option to disable multipart uploads in favor of just sending data from a local URI since multipart uploads seemed to conflict with what we were doing otherwise to sign the S3 upload request.

 ## Getting started

 `npm install react-native-fileupload --save`